jenkinsci/appscan-plugin/README.md

         options.
         -   **Dynamic Analysis (DAST):**
      	    - **Rescan**:  Select this option to rescan the same application, updating and overwriting the previous scan results with the latest findings.<br>
+	      **Note**: If you are looking to use the Auto Close feature, ensure it has been enabled by your AppScan on Cloud/AppScan 360° organization administrator.
+Learn more about [rescanning](https://help.hcl-software.com/appscan/ASoC/appseccloud_scanning_rescan_cm.html).
               - **Scan ID**: Enter the Scan ID of the parent scan based on the application and technology you selected earlier.
 You can retrieve Scan ID from the AppScan on Cloud/AppScan 360° Server.<br>
               - **Incremental Scan**: An incremental scan saves time by examining only the changed parts of your application.
 It uses a base scan for comparison and scans only the new data. [ Learn more](https://help.hcl-software.com/appscan/ASoC/Incremental.html).<br>
 	        	- **Base Scan**: Select a base scan from the dropdown.
 Scans are imported from ASoC and listed with their date and time.